 - A Scholar conducting a clinical therapeutic trial could partner with a lab-based investigator to conduct correlative studies.

 - US citizen, noncitizen national of the United States, or lawfully admitted permanent resident at the time of application.

-In addition, the Scholar’s home department/division must commit to ensuring 75% protected time for the Scholar’s research and PSPCO activities and must agree to cover approximately half of the over-the-cap scholar salary.
-The Cancer Center will support half of over-the-cap excess trainee salary for 75% effort at a maximum full-time salary of $214,000 ($160,500 at 75% effort) and associated fringe benefits.
+In addition, the Scholar’s home department/division must commit to ensuring 75% (50% for surgeon-scientists) protected time for the Scholar’s research and PSPCO activities and must agree to cover approximately half of the over-the-cap scholar salary.
+The Cancer Center will support half of over-the-cap excess trainee salary for 75% effort (minimum of 50% for surgeon-scientists) at a maximum full-time salary of $214,000 (ex: $160,500 at 75% effort) and associated fringe benefits.
 While this support will be calculated to actual salary and benefits, the maximum Cancer Center support per trainee will be $38,221 a year, assuming a full FTE salary of $214,000 and a fringe benefit rate of 26.35%.
 The maximum number of trainees per year is 2 as capped by the K12 budget.
 The five department/divisions list below have already agreed to provide this level of support for PSPCO scholars: